Behind AI’s Sophisticated Curtain: Exploitation, Empty Promises, and Holy Profits.

 Final Thoughts.

 Appen and its clients, including Meta, must address these shortcomings if they wish to bridge the gap between innovation and reality.
 High-tech aspirations lose their meaning without fair pay, reliable tools, and transparent systems.
+According to the Mozilla Foundation, ethical AI must start with how it treats the humans behind it.

 Excuses such as jobs and pay are general no longer hold water in today’s interconnected economy.
 Companies like Appen know exactly where their contractors are located and should tailor compensation to reflect the cost of living accordingly.
+According to the Fairwork Foundation, which evaluates gig platforms globally, many fail to meet even the most basic standards of fairness.